Celebrate Easter with these meaningful Easter Egg Scriptures. A perfect way to share the meaning of Easter with your family.

 #5 Red cloth

 And they stripped him, and put on him a scarlet robe.
-And when they had platted a crown of thorns, they put it upon his head, and a reed in his right hand: and they bowed the knee before him, and mocked him, saying, Hail, King of the Jews and they spit upon him, and took the reed, and smote him on the head.
+When they had platted a crown of thorns, they put it upon his head, and a reed in his right hand: and they bowed the knee before him, and mocked him, saying, Hail, King of the Jews.
+They spit upon him, and took the reed, and smote him on the head.

 #6 One small nail

 And after that they had mocked him, they took the robe off from him, and put his own raiment on him, and led him away to crucify him.
 As they came out, they found a man of Cyrene, Simon by name: him they compelled to bear his cross.

 And He was crucified… nailed to the cross.
 (Press this nail into your hand … feel how it must have hurt.)

 Matthew 27: 35-36